erdemefe07/require-alias/README.md

 # require-aliases

 Require alias is zero dependency that loads paths from `.aliasrc.json` into require resolver.
 Also supports eslint import resolver.
+And there is a Vscode Plugin for 'ctrl + click' support.
+Have a look at [Require-Alias-Vscode](https://marketplace.visualstudio.com/items?itemName=erdemefe07.require-alias)

 ## Install